wbcolon/xPlay/README.md

 ### Remarks

-I was unhappy with the current media players that try to scan and analyze each and every one of my personal music library that contains over 65000 files.
+I was unhappy with the current media players that try to scan and analyze each one of my personal music library that contains over 65000 files.
 The scanning took way to long and did not have any benefits for me.